 Risk factors associated with LI-TP in univariate and multivariate logistic regression analyses

 Internal validation of the risk prediction model:…

-2.3.
-Secondary outcomes

-….?
+Data analyses

 3. Definition of variables

 Patient’s platelet count values were recorded from 7 days before starting linezolid to hospital discharge.
 The number of days to the first thrombocytopenic platelet value and the lowest platelet value were recorded and assessed.

 Laboratory test results were considered baseline if they were collected at the start of the linezolid treatment to 7 days prior (choose the closest date to linezolid start date as baseline).
-If there were no results, patients were excluded from the study.

-Patient’s creatinine clearance was calculated by the Cockcroft-Gault formula in which the patient’s serum creatinine and weight was collected at the start of linezolid treatment.
+Patient’s creatinine clearance (CLCR) was calculated by the Cockcroft-Gault formula in which the patient’s serum creatinine and weight was collected at the start of linezolid treatment.

+creatinine clearace= 140-age*weight (kg)serum creatinineμmolL*0.815*gender factor

+With gender factor=1 for male and 0.85 for female